Schots/mlops_project/README.md

 The scope of this project is delimited as you can see in the image below.

 We will select the best tool to implement every step, integrate them, and build a Machine Learning Orchestrator.
-That said, in the end, new ML experiments will be easily made, and delivered as simples as typing a terminal command or clicking on a button!
+That said, in the end, new ML experiments will be easily made, and delivered as simple as typing a terminal command or clicking on a button!

+This project is structure following the [cookiecutter template](https://drivendata.github.io/cookiecutter-data-science/") and uses tools such as pre-commit to make it easier for other people to contribute.

+You can understand the project organization [here](https://github.com/Schots/mlops_project/wiki/The-Project-Template).

 <div align="center"><img width=500px src=img/mlopsscope.png></div>